ilankumarani/sql-querydsl-generator/README.md

 > **_NOTE:_**
 > * Bundle the entities as a JAR, then pass the base package of entities to plugin as in below example.
   </br> --jpa.entities.base-packages=com.ilan.entity,io.ilan.entity
+> </br>
+> </br>
-> * You can have the repository layer also part of the JAR, then pass the base package of repositories to plugin as in below example.
+> * Repository layer can also be part of the JAR, then pass the base package of repositories to plugin as in below example.
   </br> --jpa.repositories.base-packages=com.ilan.repo,io.ilan.repo

 ```xml